catherinaxu/catherinaxu.github.io/_pages/reading.md

 permalink: /reading/
 author_profile: true
 ---
-The last 11 books I’ve read.
+The last 12 books I’ve read.
 Let’s discuss!

-* _Exhalation_, Ted Chiang
+* _The Testaments_, Margaret Atwood
 * _Small Fry_, Lisa Brennan-Jobs
 * _Where the Crawdads Sing_, Delia Owens
 * _How to Do Nothing_, Jenny Odell